SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The bootstrap grid system is built with flexbox.
 Since the bootstrap grid system is built with flexbox, you can change the behavior of the grid system by using flexbox-related utilites.

+containers are mainly for adding padding.
+Containers are, depending on the exact class, either 100% of the page, or 100% with some spacing left and right

+####### implementation

+in bootstrap, columns are specified .col-<meas-col>
+in bootstrap, a row consisting of columns with n measurement columns width is specified as .row-cols-<meas-col>

 ##### breakpoint

 Pretty much all styling frameworks have chosent the concept of breakpoints to abstract over width-based media queries.